Ten years later…

 “Don’t be polite,” Calvin said.
 “You’ll be staying for a while so if you don’t like it, it’ll be very uncomfortable to live in.”

 “I’m serious.
-It’s my favorite flavor, how did you know to prepare ahead of time?”
+It’s my favorite scent, how did you know to prepare ahead of time?”

 “Must have still remembered since we were younger,” Chun chimed in, attempting to help Calvin from his nervousness.